ARM Cortex-A9: Features

-ARM states that the TSMC 40G hard macro implementation typically operates at 2 GHz; a single core (excluding caches) occupies less than 1.5 mm^{2} when designed in a TSMC 65 nanometer (nm) generic process and can be clocked at speeds over 1 GHz, consuming less than 250 mW per core.
+ARM states that the TSMC 40G hard macro implementation typically operates at 2 GHz; a single core (excluding caches) occupies less than 1.5 mm^{2} when designed for a 65 nanometer (nm) generic process and can be clocked at speeds over 1 GHz, consuming less than 250 mW per core.
+Without the limit of power consumption, the A9 can reach 3.1 GHz, on a proof-of-concept 28 nm chip.

 Chips

 Several system on a chip (SoC) devices implement the Cortex-A9 core, including: